Monitoring the condition of the mother during the first stage of labour

 - To the fetus: A fall in blood pressure results in decreased blood flow to the placenta, reducing the supply of oxygen to the fetus.
-This may cause fetal distress due to hypoxia.
+This may cause fetal distress.

-1-37 What should you do for a mother with hypotension?
+1-37 What should you do for a patient with hypotension?

 - Establish the cause of the hypotension.

-- If the hypotension is due to the woman lying on her back, she should be turned onto her side.
-The blood pressure usually returns to normal within one to two minutes.
+- If the hypotension is due to the patient lying on her back, she should be turned onto her side.
+The blood pressure usually returns to normal within 1 or 2 minutes.
 The fetal heart rate should then be checked again.

-- If the hypotension is due to haemorrhage, the woman must be resuscitated urgently and be managed according to the cause of the bleeding.
+- If the hypotension is due to haemorrhage, the patient must be resuscitated urgently and be managed according to the cause of the bleeding.

 1-38 How do you recognise shock?